 The corn is as high as an elephant’s eye in corn mazes across New Mexico in anticipation of the fall season.
 They come in all shapes and designs, but there’s one constant—finding the way out.
-Here are 10 corn mazes that make the whole adventure a bushel of fun.
+Here are a few corn mazes that make the whole adventure a bushel of fun.

 Get lost in the state’s original corn maze, a giant five-acre puzzle of twisting pathways, dead ends and wrong way turns that’s an exhilarating afternoon of adventure.
 This is an old-fashioned good time.
 If you manage to get out, pick up a pumpkin to take home.